risc0/risc0/website/api/security-model.md

 5. The **on-chain verifier contract**, which verifies proofs from the RISC Zero STARK-to-SNARK Prover.
    The control root is hard-coded into the on-chain verifier contract.
-   Addresses for the on-chain verifier contracts we have deployed are available in our [verifier contract] documentation, and a detailed description of the designs for governance, upgrades, and deprecation are available in our [Version Management Design][VersionManagement@main] doc.
+   Addresses for the on-chain verifier contracts we have deployed are available in our [verifier contract] documentation, and a detailed description of the options for governance, upgrades, and deprecation are available in our [Version Management Design][VersionManagement@main] doc.

 Together, these components allow developers to integrate proofs of arbitrary Rust code into their on-chain applications.
 In order to use these components, developers provide: